yochaigal/cairn/wip/2e/how-do-detachments-work.md

 **Lucius**: _"Uh, I guess I'll do that just after she tosses the Smoke Bombs, then?"_

 **Warden**: _"That should be fine, yes.
 But be aware that combat officially breaks out as soon as Lucius stands to fire.
-And since you're all at the ready, there is no need to make a DEX save: you go first._
+And since you're all at the ready, there is no need to make a DEX save: you go first."_

-**Everyone**: _"Understood."_

 > **Player's Turn**